kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/control-plane.md

 - Have type `cluster.x-k8s.io/secret`
 - Be labelled with the key-pair `cluster.x-k8s.io/cluster-name=${CLUSTER_NAME}`.
   Note: this label is required for the secret to be retrievable in the cache used by CAPI managers.
+- Have the base64 encoded kubeconfig in the field called `value`

 Important!
 If a control plane provider uses client certificates for authentication in these Kubeconfigs, the client certificate
 MUST be kept with a reasonably short expiration period and periodically regenerated to keep a valid set of credentials available.